Australasian Computer Music Association

 Many thanks to all the organisers for their hard work and welcome to new ACMA members!

 30 Aug 2021

 Chroma, ACMA’s Journal, is calling for contributions for our re-launch issue.
 We particularly welcome complete manuscripts from speakers at the Australasian Computer Music Conference in 2020 and 2021.
 Manuscripts received by 1/11/2021 will be considered for the first issue, however submissions will be reviewed and published earlier if possible.

 For more information see the announcement on our journal page.

 We’re excited to announce the Australasian Computer Music Conference (ACMC) will take place in both Sydney and Melbourne at the Australian Institute of Music from August 26-28, 2021.
 This will include a one-day special event called a Synthposium, focusing on the use of synthesis (hardware and software) in creative practice.

 ACMC is the annual gathering of the Australasian Computer Music Association, a place to show and discuss research and artistic progress in computer/electronic music.
 It’s a festival of performances, installations, workshops, and tutorials that inspire, challenge, and showcase our community.

-This year’s conference theme is inclusion.
-We want to highlight the diverse range of people who contribute to Australia’s computer/electronic music culture but may not normally attend an academic conference, including artists and scholars who are young/emerging, from regional/remote areas, who have a disability, who are First Nations People, who have low/no income, who are engaged in community music making, or who simply work outside of academia and mainstream institutions.
+This year’s ACMC theme is connections.
+We want to connect the diverse range of people who contribute to Australia’s computer/electronic music culture, including and especially artists and scholars who are young/emerging, from regional/remote areas, who have a disability, who are First Nations People, who have low/no income, who are engaged in community music making, or who simply work outside of academia and mainstream institutions.